 Tulane's location in a city of cultural tradition offers other opportunities.
-The New Orleans Museum of Art has an excellent art collection; the museum and numerous galleries present many exhibits; the New Orleans Opera, the Contemporary Arts Center and the Louisiana Philharmonic Orchestra offer outstanding programs, and there are several excellent theatre groups.
+The New Orleans Museum of Art has an excellent art collection; the museum and numerous galleries present many exhibits; the New Orleans Opera, the Contemporary Arts Center and the Louisiana Philharmonic Orchestra offer outstanding programs, and there are several excellent theatre groups and numerous art galleries.
 Membership and ticket prices are often reduced for students by off-campus organizations.